sekai-soft/galerie/README.md

 * Tiny Tiny RSS `https://tt-rss.example.net/tt-rss/plugins.local/fever/`

 ### Connect to Pocket
+There are three ways you are able to connect to Pocket

+* On the hosted instance, a Pocket application is already available, so you can just log in with your Pocket account
+* On your self-hosted instance
+    * You can create your own Pocket developer application and authorize yourself via OAuth
+        1. Create a new Pocket developer application [here](https://getpocket.com/developer/apps/new)
+            * Make sure that it has "Add" permission at least
+        2. Go to [My Apps](https://getpocket.com/developer/apps/) and click the developer application you just created
+        3. Copy the Consumer Key.
+This will be your `POCKET_CONSUMER_KEY`.
+        4. Authorize yourself via OAuth on the settings page
+    * You can create your own Pocket developer application and provide your own credentials
         1. Create a new Pocket developer application [here](https://getpocket.com/developer/apps/new)
             * Make sure that it has "Add" permission at least
         2. Go to [My Apps](https://getpocket.com/developer/apps/) and click the developer application you just created
         3. Copy the Consumer Key.
 This will be your `POCKET_CONSUMER_KEY`.
         4. Go to [this website](https://reader.fxneumann.de/plugins/oneclickpocket/auth.php) and obtain the access token.
 This will be your `POCKET_ACCESS_TOKEN`.

 ## Development
 * Run server: `flask run --reload`